LSeu-Open/Enhanced-BioResearch/README.md

 - [Awesome Markdown](https://github.com/BubuAnabelas/awesome-markdown) - A curated list of delightful Markdown stuff.
 - [Awesome Neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - Curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [Awesome Productivity](https://github.com/jyguyomarch/awesome-productivity) - A curated list of delightful productivity resources.
+- [Awesome Research](https://github.com/emptymalei/awesome-research) -  a curated list of tools to help you with your research/life;
 - [Awesome Scientific Writing](https://github.com/writing-resources/awesome-scientific-writing) - A curated list of awesome tools, demos and resources to go beyond LaTeX.
 - [Citizen Science](https://github.com/dylanrees/citizen-science) - A repository of resources related to citizen, community-based and/or non-institutional science.